See also:

 So do you really need more than a few courses?

-Solivita features two Championship golf courses, The Oaks Course and The Cypress Course.
+Solivita has the Stonegate Golf Club which features two Championship golf courses, The Oaks Course and The Cypress Course.

 Designed by Ron Garl, The Oaks Course is bordered by a hundred-year-old oak tree strung with hammocks for shady lounging, lush colorful greenery and abundant streams and lakes.
 Meticulously created to blend in beautifully with Solivita’s 4,300 acres of natural wetlands and hardwoods, this 18-hole, 7,000-yard masterpiece rewards you with exquisite views and an unmatched golfing experience.